United passenger’s removal sparks outrage in China

 - Cornerback or offensive lineman?
 Here's who the mock drafts have the Seahawks taking

+United does considerable business with Chinese passengers and a consumer boycott could cause it serious pain.
+United says it operates more nonstop U.S.-China flights to more cities in China than any other airline.

+Rowdiness has long been associated with air travel in China, including passengers getting into fights with crew members and a vicious assault last year in which an enraged customer smashed an airline check-in clerk in the head with a brass plaque.

-The United incident appeared to feed into such customer frustrations — only this time with the passenger as victim.
+The United incident appeared to feed into such customer frustrations — only this time the tables were turned and the passenger was cast as the victim.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.